 Modifier 78 will be appended with CPT code 45380 if the procedure is repeated with the exact condition of the global period.
 In contrast, modifier 79 is applicable when the procedure is reported for an unrelated condition.

 CPT 45380 includes bleeding control if bleeding occurs due to the endoscopic procedure during the same operative session.

 CPT code 45380 cannot be billed together on the same date service in conjunction with CPT codes 45378 (diagnostic colonoscopy) and 45390 (colonoscopy with endoscopic mucosal resection same lesion).

 CPT 45380 includes the entire colon if it examines from the rectum to the cecum or terminal ilium when performed.

 Modifier 73 is appropriate to attach with CPT 45380 when the Colonoscopy procedure is terminated before the administration of anesthesia, and insurance will pay 50% for this service.

 In comparison, modifier 74 will be appended with CPT 45380 if the procedure is terminated after anesthesia, and insurance will pay 100% for this service.

 If Colonoscopy procedure 45380 is not completed due to any circumstances and the physician plans to repeat the colonoscopy, modifier 53 is appropriate to attach with CPT 45380.

-While modifier 52 is only applicable if the physician terminates the procedure and cannot perform again due to the patient’s current condition or any other reason, it is appropriate to bill CPT code 45380 with modifier 52.
+While modifier 52 only applies if the physician terminates the procedure and cannot perform it again due to the patient’s current condition or any other reason, it is appropriate to bill CPT code 45380 with modifier 52.